Board Leadership Training Series

 The Geraldine R. Dodge Foundation will team up again with Social Impact Studios to present the Public Image Works series in 2014.
 Public Image Works combines the best of marketing principles and organizing practices to call attention to important issues and to mobilize action for success.
-This 4-part participatory series helps you dig into your organization’s identity, develop vibrant promotional plans – including social media – and make the most of your valued relationships to achieve your goals.
+This 5-part participatory series for executive directors, marketing, communications and/or development staff helps you dig into your organization’s identity, develop vibrant promotional plans – including social media – and make the most of your valued relationships to achieve your goals.

 What started 20 years ago as a small movement to bring people from the for-profit sector onto nonprofit boards is far more widespread today.
 And as you can imagine, mixing representatives from the two sectors is not always seamless.
 Often these new board members do not receive an adequate orientation and may not have a clear understanding of the nonprofit board’s roles and responsibiliti...Read More

 We held the final workshops in the Board Leadership Training series earlier this month, and I have been thinking about adult learning — and its workplace extension, organizational learning.
 What’s the best way to promote them in an age, and in a region, where everyone is so busy all the time?
 One way is to recognize some principles that are built into the Dodge series itself: Learni...Read More